venkataravuri/nexthink-assignment/README.md

 | 500K Collectors | 👊 41k rps | 50k rps |
 | 1000 customers Collectors | 🚀🚀🚀 41 million rps | 50 million rps |

-### Data Modeling
+### Data Modelling

 A shared database & shared schema approach would be cost-effective solution for multi-tenant system with low maintenance.

 With this every domain entity should have TenantID attribute, resulting every table having tennant_id column that indicates the owner of the row.

-Below ER diagram depicts few critical entitites in the solution,
+Below ER diagram depicts few critical entities in the solution,

 <img src="docs/images/data-model.jpg" width="45%" height="45%" alt="data model" />

-Enitities such as device performance, app performance, network performance includes three classes of columns **time, dimensions and metrics**.
+Entities such as device performance, app performance, network performance includes three classes of columns **time, dimensions and metrics**.
 - Combination of **tenant-id & timestamp** column is the primary partition mechanism.
 - **Dimensions** are values that can be used to filter, query or group-by.
 - **Metrics** are values that can be aggregated, and are nearly always numeric.

-These entities can be ```modeled by data source``` over ```model by metrics```
+These entities can be ```modelled by data source``` over ```model by metrics```

-- **Modeling by data source** - Measurements of all metrics of the same data source at a certain time point are stored in the same row.
+- **Modelling by data source** - Measurements of all metrics of the same data source at a certain time point are stored in the same row.

 <img src="docs/images/m-by-source.jpg" width="70%" height="70%" />

-- **Modeling by Metrics** - odeling by metrics, where each row of data represents a measurement of a certain metric of a data source at a certain time point.
+- **Modelling by Metrics** - modelling by metrics, where each row of data represents a measurement of a certain metric of a data source at a certain time point.

 <img src="docs/images/m-by-metrics.jpg"  width="70%" height="70%" />

-> As **Clickhouse** underlying layer architecture adopts columnar storage and there is an index on each column, ```modeling by data source``` may be better.
+> As **Clickhouse** underlying layer architecture adopts columnar storage and there is an index on each column, ```modelling by data source``` may be better.

 > Storing multiple metric values on the same row may affect the query or filter efficiency on one of the metrics.

 ## 🏁 Solution Architecture

-Solution architecture borken down into two streams, namely,
+Solution architecture broken down into two streams, namely,

 1. Ingestion subsystem
 2. Digital Experiences subsystem